sulu/sulu/UPGRADE.md

 ### System Collections

-Remove the config `sulu_contact.form.avatar_collection` and not it you will need it in the sql statement below for the placeholder `{old-avatar-collection}` (default value is `1`).
+Remove the config `sulu_contact.form.avatar_collection` and note it you will need it in the sql statement below for the placeholder `{old-avatar-collection}` (default value is `1`).

 Update the database schema and then update the data-fixtures by running following sql statement.